Stroke & Vascular Disorders

 Heart valve repair and replacement have been performed for several decades.
 The incidence of neurologic complications after heart valve surgery is less documented in the literature compared to the complications after coronary artery bypass surgery.

-Balloon valvuloplasty of the aortic and mitral valves is an effective and safe alternative to open heart surgery.
-Of 674 patients enrolled in the National Heart Lung and Blood institute (NHLBI) registry who underwent percutaneous aortic balloon valvuloplasty, 2% had strokes, 5% had seizures, 2% had vasovagal syncope, and 0.6% developed transient neurologic deficits in the peri-procedural period (89).
+Balloon valvuloplasty.
+Balloon valvuloplasty of the aortic and mitral valves is effective and safe.
+Of 674 patients enrolled in the National Heart Lung and Blood institute (NHLBI) registry who underwent percutaneous aortic balloon valvuloplasty, 2% had strokes, 5% had seizures, 2% had vasovagal syncope, and 0.6% developed transient neurologic deficits in the peri-procedural period (114).

-Mitral valve repair or replacement is indicated if nonfunctional.
-In a database of 1250 patients, the incidence of stroke after mitral valve surgery was 4.2% to 5% (40; 127).
+Mitral valve repair or replacement.
+Repair or replacement of the nonfunctional mitral valve is often indicated.
+In a database of 1250 patients, the incidence of stroke after mitral valve surgery was 4.2% to 5% (52; 160).
+Mitral valve repair offers excellent short- and long-term outcomes.
+In elderly, valve repair was less often, but not statistically significant, associated with neurologic complications (40).

 Balloon mitral valvuloplasty is an alternative to open surgery for mitral stenosis.
-In a study of 45 patients, only 1 patient had a postprocedural stroke (128).
-Of 201 consecutive patients undergoing this procedure, 3 developed “thromboembolism.”
-It is not clear whether these patients developed strokes (136).
+In a study of 45 patients, only one patient had a postprocedural stroke (162).
+Of 201 consecutive patients undergoing this procedure, three developed “thromboembolism.”
+It is not clear whether these patients developed strokes (173).

-Combined procedures such as double-valve replacements or valve replacement with coronary artery bypass graft surgery increase the risk of neurologic complications.
+Combined procedures.
+Combined procedures such as double-valve replacements or valve replacement with coronary artery bypass graft increase the risk of neurologic complications.
 In a review of 2008 patients undergoing valve surgery, the overall risk of stroke was 2.2%.
 However, with combined procedures, the risk was 5.4%.
 The risk factors were calcified ascending aortic atherosclerosis, advanced age, diabetes, and ejection fraction less than 30%.
-Stroke increased hospital mortality from 4.6% to 24% (36).
+Stroke increased hospital mortality from 4.6% to 24% (45).

-Subcortical lesions were seen on brain MRI after valve replacement surgery and were associated with alteration in memory, attention, and information processing speed.
-In this study, all cognitive impairments resolved after 4 months (67).
+In a study, the subcortical lesions seen on brain MRI after valve replacement surgery were associated with impaired memory, attention, and information processing speed.
+All these cognitive impairments resolved after four months (84).

-New, often multiple, restricted diffusion lesions on MRI of brain were observed in 27 patients (84%) undergoing endovascular aortic valve replacement (57).
-In another study of high-risk patients, 1-year mortality rate was similar between transcatheter valve replacement group and surgical group, but major vascular complications were more frequent in transcatheter group.
-Incidence of major stroke at 1 year after procedure was higher in the transcatheter group (5.1% vs. 2.4%) (119).
+New, often multiple, ischemic lesions were observed on brain MRI of 27 (84%) patients (73).
+In another study of high-risk patients, although the 1-year mortality rate was similar in the endovascular and surgical group, major stroke was more frequent in the endovascular group (5.1% vs. 2.4%) (148).

-Serious adverse events occurred in 21.6% of the patients in the medical therapy group and 23.0% of the patients in the closure group (P=0.65).
-Procedure-related or device-related serious adverse events occurred in 4.2% of the patients in closure group.
+Procedure-related or device-related serious adverse events occurred in 4.2% of the patients in closure group (26).

 Radiofrequency ablation for atrial fibrillation.

 Atrial fibrillation is an important cause of stroke.
-Rhythm can be controlled by radiofrequency ablation or long-term antiarrhythmic drugs (65).
-Atrial fibrillation is more common in older patients.
-Because ablation is less effective in elderly, those with medium to high risk should continue oral anticoagulant after the procedure (122).
+Rhythm can be controlled by radiofrequency ablation (RFA) or long-term antiarrhythmic drugs (82).
+Although atrial fibrillation is more common in elderly, radiofrequency ablation is less effective in this population.
+Those at medium to high risk should continue oral anticoagulant after the procedure (152).
+The transseptal puncture during ablation creates an interatrial shunt, which favors paradoxical embolism.
+Moreover, endothelial damage may activate coagulation.

-Postoperatively, prediction of early neurologic complications may accelerate diagnosis as well as early intervention (03).
+Postoperatively, prediction of early neurologic complications may accelerate diagnosis as well as early intervention (04).
+Less than one third of perioperative stroke cause severe disability at the time of discharge (144; 100; 91).

 The main causes of neurologic complications of cardiac procedures are: